oldmerkum/oldmerkum.github.io/content/pages/about.md

 Title: About
 Date: 2024-12-23 13:30

-## Information security compliance lead | Researcher cyberphysical systems

-I am a cybersecurity professional currently serving as information security compliance lead.
+## Graduate Research

-In addition to my professional role, I am pursuing my Master's in computer science with my thesis research focused on binary similarity analysis of cyberphysical systems.
+Research thesis to conduct an analysis on binary similarity in cyberphysical systems.

+## Information Security Compliance Lead
+Responsible for conducting security and risk assessments to improve the cybersecurity posture of the organization.